osama-alsharif/CTF/Least Greatest.md

 So GCD(300,630) = 30, LCM(300,630) = 6300
 ```
-Now how can we find (a,b) by knowing the GCD and LCM values ??
+Now how can we find (a,b) by knowing the GCD and LCM ??
 ### find the prime factors
 ```python
 now they alrealy gave as the GCD => common factor.